Otley Courthouse Volunteer Heritage group meets about once a month at the Courthouse, usually during the day.

 Talks about the history of the building, and the renovation of the Courthouse are also available.

-Please contact the Centre Manager for further details or if you are interested in joining the group.
+Please contact the Volunteer Co-ordinator for further details or if you are interested in joining the group.